akanchha-rani/TripMate-AI/README.md

-# TripMate-AI using Next-js and typescript
+# TripMate-AI

-Ai that helps to plan your trip
+Ai that helps to plan your trip using next.js and typescript